OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 1. Compile Solidity to Arbitrum:

-    Truffle will output the compiled contract as `contract.ao` as well as a `compiled.json` file needed for the frontend:
+    Truffle will output the compiled contract as `contract.ao` as well as a `compiled.json` file needed for the front-end:

     ```bash
-    truffle migrate --reset --compile-all --network arbitrum
+    truffle migrate --network arbitrum
     ```

-    > Note: if `--compile-all` if not recognized then try `--all`

-    Return to the root of the Monorepo:

-    ```
-    cd ../..
-    ```

 2. Deploy `contract.ao` to 3 Validators

     ```bash
-    ./scripts/arb_deploy.py demos/pet-shop/contract.ao 3
+    ../../scripts/arb_deploy.py contract.ao 3
     ```

     > Note: this step may take about 10 minutes the very first time.
 Subsequent
     > builds are much faster.
 You can also use the `--up` flag to skip builds
     > if one has completed successfully before.

-3. Examine the `yarn deploy contract.ao 3` output
+3. Examine the output from the previous step

     When pet-shop is finished being deployed, you should see output similar to this: